 Numbers that begin a sentence or those that are less than 10 should be spelled out using letters.
 Centuries and decades should be spelled out, e.g. the Eighties or Nineteenth Century.
 Laboratory parameters, time, temperature, length, area, mass, and volume should be expressed using digits.

 The International Unit System must be used, with the exception of blood pressure values which are to be reported in mmHg.
 Please use the metric system for the expression of length, area, mass, and volume.
 Temperatures are to be given in degrees Celsius.
 Hours must be abbreviated as h, minutes as min, and seconds as s (all of them without dots after the abbreviated word).

 Devices and equipment:

 The Materials and Methods section must include sufficient technical information to allow the experiments to be repeated.
 The sources of all media (i.e., name and location of manufacturer) or components of a new formulation must be provided.

-When centrifugation conditions are mentioned, give enough information to enable another investigator to repeat the procedure: brand of the centrifuge (manufacturer), model of the equipment and modelo of the rotor, temperature, time at maximum speed, and centrifugal force (X g rather than revolutions per minute).
+When centrifugation conditions are mentioned, give enough information to enable another investigator to repeat the procedure: brand of the centrifuge (manufacturer), model of the equipment and model of the rotor, temperature, time at maximum speed, and centrifugation force (X g instead of rotations per minute).

-For devices and other products, the specific brand or trade name, the manufacturer and their location (city, state, country) should be provided the first time the device or product is mentioned in the text, for example, “IBM SPSS Statistics version 21.0 was used (IBM Corp., Armonk, NY, USA)”.
-Another example: QIAamp® DNA Mini Kit (QIAGEN Inc., Hilden, USA).
+For devices and other products, the specific brand or trade name, the manufacturer and their location (city, State, country) should be provided the first time the device or product is mentioned in the text.
 Thereafter, the generic term (if appropriate) should be used.

 Names and identification of drugs and other products: